respublika/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-From the previous cleaned dataset I make another reformatted version for answering this question, then I make and save a plot.
+From the previous cleaned dataset I make another reformatted version for answering this question, then I make a plot.

 ```r